SummaryRead the full fact sheet

 Reduce your risk of heart attack

-- be physically active – enjoy moderate physical activity for 30 to 45 minutes or more on most if not all days of the week
+- – on most, if not all days of the week.

-- watch your weight – keep a healthy weight by eating a good diet and exercising regularly
+- – keep a healthy weight by eating healthy foods and exercising regularly.

-- have regular check-ups – see your doctor for regular check-ups.
-Take your medication as directed.
+- Take your medication as directed.
 Don’t stop taking your medication unless your doctor tells you to.